Shrek: Casting

 After Myers had completed providing the voice for the character over the course of 1999 and the film was well into production, a rough cut of the movie was shown to him in February 2000.
 Myers asked to re-record all of his lines with a Scottish accent, similar to that his mother used when she told him bedtime stories and also used for his roles in other films, such as So I Married an Axe Murderer and Austin Powers: The Spy Who Shagged Me.
 According to the DVD commentary, he had also tried using a Lothar of the Hill People accent and a Canadian accent.
 After hearing the alternative, Katzenberg agreed to redo scenes in the film, saying, "It was so good we took $4M worth of animation out and did it again."
 Myers disputed the cost, saying "it didn't cost the studio 'millions of dollars'," as rumored.
 "What it meant is instead of me going in for ten sessions, I went in for twenty sessions.
 I got paid the same."
 Because of Myers voicing the character, more ideas began to come.
 There were clearer story points, fresher gags and comedy bits.
 "I got a letter from Spielberg thanking me so much for caring about the character," Myers said.
 "And he said the Scottish accent had improved the movie."

 Another person planned to voice a character in the film was Janeane Garofalo, who was set to star alongside Farley as Princess Fiona.
 However, she was fired from the project for unexplained reasons.
 Years later, Garofalo stated "I was never told why [I was fired].
 I assume because I sound like a man sometimes?
 I don't know why.
 Nobody told me ...
 But, you know, the movie didn't do anything, so who cares?"

+According to a live episode of Dana Carvey and David Spade's podcast Fly on the Wall, Chris Rock was asked twice by DreamWorks to replace Murphy as the voice of Donkey.
+According to Rock, he was given the offer after Murphy would take a long time recording the lines in his home studio.
+He turned it down and has stated he regrets it.